-Unlike Teflon, cast iron was meant to last forever - even when rust takes hold.
+Unlike non-stick pans, cast iron was meant to last forever - even when rust takes hold.
 For those of you with a rusty skillet, Lodge Cast Iron recommends a good scrub, wash, dry, oil, and bake.
 With a good sprucing up using this five-step method, you can salvage your skillet and get back to cooking.

-It's important to note that you can choose to begin the drying process for the skillet on low heat on a stovetop burner, though a truly clean cast iron will finish in the oven so no more rust forms.
+It's important to note that you can choose to begin the drying process for the skillet on low heat on a stovetop burner, though a truly clean cast iron will finish upside down at 350 degrees Fahrenheit in the oven so no more rust forms.
 Store in a dry place overnight to ensure it's completely dry.